Outside view of the Jamaica Winehouse in London

 Find out more about our wine bar and pub facilities below.

 It is a popular after-work destination, with many patrons enjoying the opportunity to grab a drink and gather in the alley outside on a warm evening.
-Put simply, however you choose to enjoy The Jamaica Wine House is up to you — for the burgers, for the wine, or for the company.
+Put simply, however you choose to enjoy The Jamaica Wine House is up to you — for the beer or for the company.
 But, whether it’s just drinks, inside or out, upstairs or down - The Jamaica Wine House is one of the most charming bars and pubs in London.

 For more information about the historic Jamaica Wine House contact our friendly team today.